 This triple-threat historical museum covers Paris during World War II, with large sections devoted to the Liberation of Paris in August 1944.
 But, you also learn a lot more about World War II as it unfolded in France and Paris, because this museum also tells the poignant stories of two iconic French WWII leaders — Marshal Leclerc and resistance leader Jean Moulin.

 Plunge into the history of the city we love at this unique museum that takes you on an 3-D interactive journey through prehistoric settlements, Middle Ages, revolutions and wars.
-This is a good choice for families.
+A little touristy, but this is a good choice for families.

 Museums of History